Back

 However, radiant heating systems not only make it possible to heat cold rooms quickly and for a short time, they also allow operators to divide huge hall spaces into several heating zones.
 This means that they do not have to set a standard temperature, but can, for example, set different temperatures near the Waste heat of machines and systems, but more in the storage area.
 In this way, radiant heating provides all employees with the perfect feel-good temperature - without wasting any energy.

-If users also network the radiant heaters with intelligent control systems and analysis software, they can continuously monitor and optimize all heating operation parameters.
+If users also connect the radiant heaters to smart controls and energy management systems, they can continuously monitor and optimize all heating parameters.
 The bottom line is enormous cost savings.
-Compared to conventional convection systems, hall operators generally save between 30 and 50 percent energy with these radiant heating systems, and up to 70 percent depending on the project.
+Compared to conventional convection systems, hall operators using these radiant heaters typically save between 40 and 50 percent, and in some projects even more than 70 percent, in energy costs.

 A small example: St. Pauli fish auction hall saves around 50 percent on energy costs with radiant heating